 You have to clamp the tachometer to the spark plug wire of your chainsaw.
 The tachometer will measure how many times the spark plug fires every minute.
 Each time the spark plug fires, the engine crankshaft of your chainsaw makes one revolution.

 The tachometer reading is a direct measurement of the engine speed of your chainsaw.
-If you have a digital tachometer, you will not even have to connect it to the wire.
+You will not have to connect it to the wire if you have a digital tachometer.
 You can measure the speed by just holding it near the spark plug of your chainsaw.

 ● 8.
 What maintenance should I perform daily on my chainsaw?

-You must clean the outside of your chainsaw daily.
-You must check that the throttle control and the throttle lockout are working safely.
-You must make sure that your chain brake is working safely; if the chain catcher is damaged, you must replace it at once.
+It would be best if you cleaned the outside of your chainsaw daily.
+You must check that the throttle control and lockout are working safely.
+You must ensure your chain brake is working safely; if the chain catcher is damaged, you must replace it immediately.

-You must turn the bar daily.
+It would be best if you turned the bar daily.
 You must also make sure that the lubrication hole is not blocked.
-If your bar has a sprocket tip, then you must lubricate it daily.
+If your bar has a sprocket tip, you must lubricate it daily.

 ● 9.
 What maintenance should I perform weekly on my chainsaw?